Home - HomeschoolMath.net

 12

 We have now studied how to find 1/2 or 1/3 or 1/5 of some fractions.
-But how about finding some
+What about finding some

 other kind of fractional part?
 Let's again compare this to finding fractional parts of whole numbers.